Mihai98924/aoc/README.md

 # AdventOfCode
-My solutions to the Advent of Code puzzles.
+My solutions to the Advent of Code puzzles 2020.